-Thirteen memorials flank Anzac Parade, being set back into Anzac Park that runs each side of the Parade.
-There remain two locations for future memorials, towards the northeast end of the Parade.
+Eleven memorials flank Anzac Parade, being set back into Anzac Park that runs each side of the Parade.
+There remain four locations for future memorials, two each towards each end of the Parade.
+The two at the southern end are allocated to peacekeeping and a Boer War memorial, while those at the northern end are not allocated.
 The memorials are as follows (see National Heritage List citation for the Australian War Memorial and the Memorial Parade; Marshall and others 2010b).